patrickschaerer/Promptbattle/README.md

 # Promptbattle
 Websites for a Promptbattle public game, where two contestants prompt a picture and the public has to decide who created the better picture.

-Load index.html on the public screen.
-Spieler1.html on the screen of Player 1 and Spieler2.html on the screen of Player 2.
+Load index.html on the public screen, Spieler1.html on the screen of Player 1 and Spieler2.html on the screen of Player 2.

 There must be installed on the webserver:
 1. Socket.io